pik-copan/pyunicorn/joss/paper.md

 [Changelog](
 https://github.com/pik-copan/pyunicorn/blob/joss-paper/CHANGELOG.rst)):

+- Many measures in `Network`, and especially their node-splitting-invariant refinements, were generalised to support weighted and directed networks.
 - Spatial and coupled network analyses were generalised, by adding `SpatialNetwork`, by adding a Watts-Strogatz model to `Network`, and by adding new measures to `RecurrencePlot`, `CoupledClimateNetwork` and `InteractingNetwork`.
-- Numerous measures in `Network`, and especially their node-splitting-invariant refinements, were generalised to support weighted and directed networks.
-- `EventSeries` was added in a new module, along with `EventSeriesClimateNetwork` in the existing `climate` module.
-- Subsequently, `EventSeries` received several algorithmic improvements.
+- `EventSeries` was added along with `EventSeriesClimateNetwork`, and subsequently received several algorithmic improvements.
+- `MapPlot` was refactored and simplified.
+- State management and memoisation were consolidated via the new mix-in `Cached`.
 - A collection of tutorial notebooks was added to the documentation.
-- State management and memoisation were consolidated via the new mix-in `Cached`.
-- `MapPlot` was refactored and simplified.

 # 5. Research impact statement